shivtikoo/DSA/README.md

 # DSA YouTube
-This repository will contain all my learnings from following various DSA tracks on YouTube starting 02 May 2023.
+This repository will contain all my learnings from following the DSA track by Love Babbar on YouTube starting 09 May 2023.